alfonsoLeandro/MPUtils/README.md

 # MPUtils
-### Simple API for helping on the developing of minecraft spigot plugins.
+### Simple library for helping on the developing of minecraft spigot plugins.

 ## Features:
   - Easy creation of one-page GUIs and paginated GUIs.